-The c-TRAK TN trial is taking place at the Ralph Lauren Centre for Breast Cancer Research at The Royal Marsden.
+The c-TRAK TN trial took place at the Ralph Lauren Centre for Breast Cancer Research at The Royal Marsden.
 The trial recruited patients with moderate or high-risk triple negative breast cancer, a subtype of breast cancer that does not respond to hormone blocking drugs and is often more aggressive than most other subtypes.
-Eligible patients have their cancer screened for the presence of gene mutations and once they have completed their standard treatment, they have blood tests taken every 3 months to monitor for ctDNA.
-If relapse can be identified earlier, there may be more treatment options available, such as the use of the drug Pembrolizumab which seems to be more effective if there is only a small amount of cancer in the body.
+Eligible patients had their cancer screened for the presence of gene mutations and once they had completed their standard treatment, they had blood tests taken every 3 months to monitor for ctDNA.
+Eligible patients were offered the immunotherapy drug pembrolizumab, which works by stimulating the body’s own immune system to recognise and mount a response against cancer cells.

-The purpose of the c-TRAK TN trial is two-fold.
+The purpose of the c-TRAK TN trial was two-fold.

-(1) To assess if a blood test can predict which patients are at highest risk of relapse by detecting tiny amounts of cancer that remain in the body, that isn’t visible through imaging.
+(1) To assess if a blood test can predict which patients are at highest risk of relapse by detecting tiny amounts of cancer that remain in the body, that are not visible through imaging.

 (2) To assess the potential effectiveness of further therapy with the new drug Pembrolizumab, an immunotherapy drug which stimulates the body’s immune response to fight cancer cells.

 The trial recruited 208 patients from 17 sites from all over the UK.
 Of these, 195 patients had tissue samples from their breast cancers sequenced for the presence of genetic mutations linked to relapse.